DaddyGao/ai-hw-spring-2026-aa/README.md

 * **Key Takeaway:** High baseline accuracy does **not** equal structural model security.
 * Standard empirical risk minimization makes models highly vulnerable to intentional out-of-distribution math noise.
 * **Future Work:** To mitigate this absolute failure, the network would require defensive strategies like **Adversarial Training** (injecting PGD examples back into the training loop).
-* Thank you!
-Any questions?

 *🗣️ **Notes:** In conclusion, this experiment teaches us a vital lesson in machine learning security: high accuracy under normal testing criteria does not mean a model is robust.
 Standard networks are highly fragile to worst-case distribution shifts.
-To fix this 100% failure rate, future iterations of this model would require defense mechanisms like adversarial training—where the model trains directly on PGD examples to learn how to resist them.
-Thank you for your time, and I'd be happy to take any questions.*
+To fix this 100% failure rate, future iterations of this model would require defense mechanisms like adversarial training—where the model trains directly on PGD examples to learn how to resist them.*